yulluone/y.u.l.l.u/content/about.md

 ---
 ##### <span>01.</span> About me

-I'm a skilled software engineer with experience in TypeScript, Javascript and Python, and expertise in frameworks like React, Vue, Node.js, NextJs, and Nuxt.
-I'm a quick learner and I collaborate closely with clients to create efficient, scalable, and user friendly solutions that solve real-world problems.
-Let's work together to bring your ideas to reality!
+Nice to meet you!
+I'm Joshua Yullu, a passionate Brand Strategist and Software Developer specializing in Marketing User Experiences and Full-Stack Development.
+With a keen eye for detail and a love for bringing ideas to life, I thrive on creating captivating and functional web experiences.

 ##### <span>02.</span> Interests and Hobbies

-I enjoy building exciting and ambitious side projects that I never finish, traveling, discovering and exploring new places.
-I always have a comic or manga at hand for light reading.
-I am very competitive at table tennis and my favourite way to spend a sunny afternoon is at the swimming pool.
+Apart from my professional pursuits, I have a myriad of interests and hobbies that keep me energized and inspired.
+One of my favorite pastimes is building exciting and ambitious side projects that allow me to experiment with new technologies and push the boundaries of my skills.
+While not all of them see the light of day, the process of creation is incredibly fulfilling.
+Traveling is another passion of mine.
+Exploring new places and experiencing different cultures broadens my perspective and fuels my creativity.
+Whenever I get the chance, I embark on adventures to discover the beauty our world has to offer.

+I also have a soft spot for light reading, particularly comics and manga.
+There's something uniquely captivating about the artistry and storytelling in these mediums, and they provide me with a refreshing escape during my downtime.

+To stay active and competitive, I love playing table tennis.
+It's a sport that keeps me on my toes and brings out my determination to improve and succeed.

+When the sun is shining, you'll likely find me at the swimming pool, where I can relax and soak in the warmth of the day.

 ##### <span>03.</span> Framework Preferences

-I am always trying out new frameworks and web technologies as they are released and updated but I find that I always go back to Next.js.
-React was my first love and nothing beats that first love.
+Throughout my journey as a developer, I've experimented with various frameworks and web technologies.
+However, no matter how many new options arise, my heart always brings me back to Next.js.
+React was my first love, and the seamless experience and versatility that Next.js provides keep me loyal to this framework.
+Building with Next.js allows me to create high-performance websites and applications, striking a perfect balance between developer-friendly features and excellent user experiences.
+Its server-side rendering capabilities and ease of deployment make it my go-to choice for a wide range of projects.

+Let's collaborate and turn your ideas into reality with my expertise in Front-End and Back-End Development.
+Together, we can build something remarkable that leaves a lasting impact on your audience!